replicatedhq/replicated-field-labs/lab1-kots/lab1-e3-support-cli/README.md

 -rw-rw-r-- 1 dex dex 461852 Apr 13 15:44 support-bundle-2021-04-13T15_43_47.tar.gz
 ```

-Use `scp` or some other means to copy the bundle off the server and upload it to vendor.replicated.com, review the analyzers there as well.
+Use `scp` or some other means to copy the bundle off the server to your workstation, upload it to vendor.replicated.com, and review the analyzers there as well.

 ![uploaded-bundle](img/uploaded-bundle.png)